krzysztofzablocki/Sourcery/RELEASING.md

 # Releasing Sourcery

+## Note

+See https://github.com/krzysztofzablocki/Sourcery/issues/1247#issuecomment-1892571851 for the exact, step by step guide how to release a new version.

+# Releasing Sourcery (Deprecated)

 There're no hard rules about when to release Sourcery.
 Release bug fixes frequently, features not so frequently and breaking API changes rarely.

 Following the [Semantic Versioning](http://semver.org/):